Trabuco Hills Lacrosse FAQ

 A. Here’s the key people you need to know for now:

-- Head Coach: Scott Leong … in 3rd year as the boss!
+- Head Coach: Scott Leong … finished 6th year as the boss this spring!

-- Assistant Coach: Rich Ransom … in 3rd year as assistant!
+- Assistant Coach: Rich Ransom … finished 6th year as assistant!

-- “Team Dad”/administrative chief: Jon Lansner … everything off the field.
+- Administrative chief: Jon Lansner … everything off the field.

 Q. How much will lacrosse cost?

 A. The official spring Trabuco Hills HS team is primarily funded by family contributions, contributions from the school ASB and some district funds — not to mention field space.
 State law bars any school team from requiring payment, but we suggest a “Spirit Pack” donation.
 This helps fund the team and gets your girl some shirts and sweats.
-It has runs about $350.
-The school has suggested a $75 donation to fund transportation to certain away matches.
+It was $260 for Spring 2016.
+The off-season training is run through SVUSD Rec.
+A fee is required to participate.

 Q. What can my girl do to improve?

 A. Pick up a stick.
 Everyday.
 Take a jog with a stick and a ball.
 Play catch with parents, sibling or neighbor — the catcher can use a baseball mitt!
-Go to a nearby elementary school and do “Wall ball” — the deary but long-term rewarding choore of tassing the ball back and forth until it becomes natural Then, when you’re that good, you do it to improve you speed, skills and accurancy!
+Go to a nearby elementary school and do “Wall ball” — the dreary but long-term rewarding chore of tossing the ball back and forth until it becomes natural Then, when you’re that good, you do it to improve you speed, skills and accuracy!

 Don’t forget any cardio workouts.
 That is a BIG field and stamina is critical when a player may be asked to many numerous sprints from end-to-end in a game.